-One of the major pilgrimages in India, Chintpurni Temple is also one of the Shakti Peethas.
+Chintpurni Temple is one of the major pilgrimages in India and also one of the Shakti Peethas.
 The Chintpurni Shakti Peeth or Chinnamastika Shakti Peeth is in the Una district of Himachal Pradesh.
 It has the western Himalayas in the north and the smaller Shivalik range in the East.

 People also believe that Pandit Mai Das, a Kalia Saraswat Brahmanestablished this shrine to Mata Chintpurni Devi in Chhaproh village twenty-six generations ago.
 Over time this village became popular as Chintpurni after the eponymous deity.

 The significance of Chintpurni temple is that devotees believe that nobody goes empty handed from the shrine of Goddess Chintpurni / Chhinnamastika.
 The simple structure of the temple contains the main shrine, where the image of Mata Chintpurni is placed in the form a pindi (a round stone).